Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects that may affect the area.
-Notable projects include Gold Coast Light Rail Stage 4, Admiral Crescent Residential Care and Retirement Facility, Bilinga Residential Estate Stage 2, and Gold Coast Desalination Plant Expansion.
+AreaSearch has identified 13 projects likely affecting this region.
+Notable ones include Gold Coast Light Rail Stage 4, Admiral Crescent Residential Care and Retirement Facility, Bilinga Residential Estate Stage 2, and Gold Coast Desalination Plant Expansion.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.